1997 NBA playoffs: (1) Chicago Bulls vs. (8) Washington Bullets

 This was the first playoff meeting between the Bulls and the Bullets/Wizards franchise.

 (2) Miami Heat vs. (7) Orlando Magic

-This was the first playoff meeting between the Heat and the Magic.
+This was the first playoff meeting between the Heat and the Magic as well as the first postseason meeting between two Florida-based professional sports teams.

 (3) New York Knicks vs. (6) Charlotte Hornets

 This was the second playoff meeting between these two teams, with the Knicks winning the first meeting.

 (4) Atlanta Hawks vs. (5) Detroit Pistons

 This was the seventh playoff meeting between these two teams, with each team winning three series apiece.

 Western Conference first round

 (1) Utah Jazz vs. (8) Los Angeles Clippers

 This was the second playoff meeting between these two teams, with the Jazz winning the first meeting.

 (2) Seattle SuperSonics vs. (7) Phoenix Suns

 This was the fourth playoff meeting between these two teams, with the Suns winning two of the first three meetings.

 (3) Houston Rockets vs. (6) Minnesota Timberwolves

 This was the first playoff meeting between the Rockets and the Timberwolves.